w3c/wcag-act/act-rules-format.md

 #### Secondary Requirements #### {#secondary-requirements}

 A secondary accessibility requirement is a requirement that is correlated with the rule, but for which the rule is not designed to test.
 The outcome of the rule impacts the result of the accessibility requirement, but the rule is not intended to test the conformance of that requirement.
-This correlation often results in some test cases not satisfying these secondary accessibility requirements.
+This correlation often results in some of the rule's test cases not satisfying the secondary accessibility requirement.

 When the rule is not designed to test the accessibility requirement, or failed outcomes of the rule still require further testing for the accessibility requirement, the rule <em class="rfc2119">may</em> map the accessibility requirement as Secondary.
 When an ACT rule maps to a Secondary requirement, it <em class="rfc2119">must</em> include an explanation of why that requirement is Secondary in the Background section of the rule.

 Some scenarios when a rule will have Secondary requirements include:

-**Scenario 1**: only the "Failed Outcomes" are true for the requirement
+**Scenario 1**: the rule is not as strict as a requirement

 A rule was designed to test a minimum accessibility requirement and there exists a stricter requirement.
-In this scenario, the rule’s failed outcomes can determine that the stricter accessibility requirement is not satisfied, and the rule’s passed outcomes may not determine that the stricter requirement is satisfied.
-It is possible that the accessibility requirement may be not satisfied when the rules outcomes are passed.
+The rule’s failed outcomes can determine that the stricter accessibility requirement is not satisfied, and the rule’s passed outcomes may not determine that the stricter requirement is satisfied.
+It is possible that the accessibility requirement may be not satisfied when the rule's outcomes are passed.
 The stricter requirement is a Secondary requirement.

 <aside class=example>
   <header>Example: a rule that tests if text has minimum contrast</header>